-Train Quiz Questions
+Train Quizzes Questions

 - What nickname was given to the Shinkansen high-speed trains of Japan because of their appearance and speed?

 - The BBC documentary Great British Railway Journeys often refers to an 1840's copy of which guide?
 And who presents the series?

 - The Brick Train is a brick sculpture located on the outskirts of which town?
 It was created by David Mach in 1997 to celebrate the town's railway heritage.

 - Can you name the busiest railway stations in the following cities: (a) Bristol, (b) Edinburgh, (c) London, and (d) Birmingham?

 - Which two cities did the original Orient Express run between?

 - The UK's longest direct rail service runs between which two locations?